Who We Are & What We Do

 Provide Vacation Camps for Children

-Eighty percent of Haiti’s nine million people live in the mountains and work at farming small family gardens to grow their own food.
+Eighty percent of Haiti’s 11.4 million people live in the mountains and work at farming small family gardens to grow their own food.
 The average Haitian farmer makes less than $400 USD per year.

 Since 1984, the Haiti Plunge has been sending teams exclusively to Cabaret Region of Haiti for the purpose of building village partnerships.